george123wright/Portfolio/README.md

  Buy and Sell signals are given a score of ±1

-* **`wallstreetbets_scrapping.py`** – Scrapes posts and comments from
+* **`wallstreetbets_scrapping.py`** – Scrapes posts and comments from r/wallstreetbets.
-  r/wallstreetbets.
 Ticker mentions are analysed with NLTK’s (Natural Language Toolkit) VADER (Valence Aware Dictionary and Sentioment Reasoner) sentiment classifier and aggregated scores are saved.
 I have tuned this dictionary to account for relevant slang and market related terms frequently used.
 For example, "bullish", "buy the dip" and "yolo".

 ## Relative Valuation (`rel_val`)

 Provides multiple models blending peer multiples and fundamental data:

 * **`pe.py`, `price_to_sales.py`, `pbv.py`, `ev.py`** – Compute valuations using peer multiples such as P/E, P/S, P/BV and EV/Sales based on industry and regional medians as well as the own tickers respective metric.

-* **`graham_model.py`** – Implements a Graham‑style intrinsic value combining
-  earnings and book value metrics.
+* **`graham_model.py`** – Implements a Graham‑style intrinsic value combining earnings and book value metrics.
 This does not use 22.5, and instead uses the industry averages.

 * **`relative_valuation.py`** – Consolidates all relative valuation signals into a single fair value estimate.

 ## Portfolio Optimisation (`Optimiser`)

 * **`portfolio_functions.py`** – Utility functions for:

   - Portfolio Return
   - Portfolio Volatility,
   - Portfolio Downside Deviation
   - Tracking Error
   - Portfolio Beta
   - Treynor Ratio
   - Portfolio Score
   - Sharpe Ratio
   - Annualised Volatility
   - Drawdown
   - Skewness
   - Kurtosis
   - VaR Gaussian
   - VaR
   - CVaR
   - Information Ratio
   - Annualised Returns
   - Ucler Index
   - CDaR
   - Jensen's Alpha
   - Capture Ratios
   - Sortino Ratios
   - Calmar Ratio
   - Omega Ratio
   - Modigliani Ratio
   - MAR Ratio
   - Pain Index
   - Pain Ratio
   - Tail Ratio
   - RAROC
   - Percentage of Portfolio Positive Streaks
   - Geometric Brownian Motion
   - Portfolio Simulation
   - Simulation and Portfolio Metrics Report

 * **`portfolio_optimisers.py`** – Implements portfolio optimisers subject to constraints using `scipy.optimize`.
 These optimisers include:

   - Max Sharpe Portfolio
   - Max Sortino Portfolio
   - Max Information Ratio Portfolio
   - Equal Risk Portfolio
   - Max Sharpe Portfolio using Black Litterman returns and covariance
   - Max Risk Adjusted Score Portfolio
   - Custom Portfolio

   The custom portfolio maximise's the scaled Sharpe Ratio, Sortino Ratio and the Sharpe Ratio using Black Litterman returns and covariance, and then adds a penalty term for deviations from the Max Information Ratio Portfolio.
 This optimiser uses empirical CDF transform for scaling.

   I have also included constraint on sectors, with the a maximum of 15% of the portfolio being in a single sector, with the exception of Healthcare, which has a upper limit of 10% and Technology which has a limit of 30%.

 * **`Portfolio_Optimisation.py`** – Orchestrates data loading, covariance estimation and optimisation runs, then exports weights, attribution and performance statistics.

   There is also my proprietary function for portfolio constraints to minimise portfolio risk and return forecast errors.
 Each ticker that has a positive expected return and a positive score is assigned an initial weight value of the s of the square root of the tickers market cap / forecasting standard error.

   The sum of all of these values is the calculated and an initial weight of

 $$
 \tilde{w}_i
-= \frac{\sqrt{\mathrm{MarketCap}_i}\,/\,\mathrm{SE}_i}
+= \frac{\displaystyle\frac{\sqrt{\mathrm{MarketCap}_i}}{\mathrm{SE}_i}}
-       {\displaystyle\sum_{j}
-            \sqrt{\mathrm{MarketCap}_j}\,/\,\mathrm{SE}_j
+       {\displaystyle\sum_{j=1}^{N}
+            \frac{\sqrt{\mathrm{MarketCap}_j}}{\mathrm{SE}_j}
        }.
 $$

   The lower and upper portfolio weight constraints are then given by:

 $$